numisveinsson/SeqSeg/tutorial/tutorial.md

-# Neural Vessel Segmentation Tutorial ✨🩺💻
+# SeqSeg Segmentation Tutorial ✨🩺💻

 This tutorial will guide you through installing the required software, downloading necessary resources, and running the segmentation pipeline on a medical image. 🏥📊🖥️